-We share consumers’ concerns about the welfare of farm animals and we are committed to ensuring the highest possible levels of farm animal welfare across our global supply chain.
+We’re committed to the highest possible standards of farm animal welfare, and to improving it further across our global supply chain.

 Read more about partnerships and industry alliances